NeotokyoRebuild/neo/README.md

 $ cmake -S . -B build/debug -G Ninja
 $ cmake --build build/debug --parallel
 ```

+On Windows CLI, make sure the "x86 Native Tools Command Prompt for VS2022" is used instead of the default.

 ### Additional setup + steam mod setup
 See instructions for your platform, refer to the VDC wiki on setting up extras, chroot/containers, etc...: